 Fly to Seville, transfer to Andújar Natural Park

-Fly from London to Seville and transfer to Andújar Natural Park, where we stay in forest 'cabins
+Fly from London to Seville and transfer to Andújar Natural Park, some three hours away.

-Full day lynx, bird and mammal spotting in the Andújar Natural Park
+Full day lynx, bird & mammal spotting in the Andújar Natural Park

 Andújar Natural Park has some of the best preserved Mediterranean forest in the Iberian Peninsula.
 Amongst the oak forest that clads these hills are grassy glades and secluded valleys where the lynx hunt rabbits, rest amongst the rocks, and raise their young in ancient, hollowed oaks.
 Here live the majority (perhaps 70% or more) of the world’s remaining Iberian lynx.
 Perhaps here, in a refuge from the modern world, it has a chance of survival.